dart-archive/pub-dartlang/doc/package-layout.markdown

         main.dart
         style.css

-Dart is a web language, so most pub packages will be doing web stuff.
-That means HTML, CSS, images, client-side Dart code and, heck, probably even some JavaScript.
+Dart is a web language, so many pub packages will be doing web stuff.
+That means HTML, CSS, images, and, heck, probably even some JavaScript.
 All of that goes into your package's `web` directory.
 You're free to organize the contents of that to your heart's content.
 Go crazy with subdirectories if that makes you happy.

-The most important part is that any Dart web entrypoints (in other words, Dart scripts that are referred to in a `<script>` tag) go under `web` and not `lib`.
+Also, and this is important, any Dart web entrypoints (in other words, Dart scripts that are referred to in a `<script>` tag) go under `web` and not `lib`.
 That ensures that there is a nearby `packages` directory so that `package:` imports can be resolved correctly.

-If your entrypoint Dart scripts in `web` import other Dart libraries in your package, you can put those libraries in `web`, `lib`, or `lib/src`.

 (You may be asking yourself, "Self, where should I put my web-based example programs? `example` or `web`?"
 Put those in `example`.)

-## Command line apps
+## Command-line apps

     enchilada/
       bin/
         enchilada

 Some packages define programs that can be run directly from the command line.
-These can be shells scripts or any other scripting language, including Dart.
+These can be shell scripts or any other scripting language, including Dart.
 The `pub` application itself is one example: it's a simple shell script that invokes `pub.dart`.